Medium-density fibreboard: Applications

+Interior trim and mouldings

+MDF is widely used for painted interior trim, including skirting (base) boards, architraves and window boards, because its smooth, knot-free surface can be machined into crisp profiles and accepts paint evenly.

+According to the British Woodworking Federation, MDF mouldings are commonly supplied factory-primed, which shortens on-site finishing time and improves surface quality.

+"Homebuilding & Renovating" magazine also describes MDF trim as “a robust and affordable solution” that resists warping and swelling better than many softwoods.

 Safety concerns

 When MDF is cut, a large quantity of dust particulate is released into the air.

 Formaldehyde resins are commonly used to bind together the fibres in MDF, and testing has consistently revealed that MDF products emit free formaldehyde and other volatile organic compounds that pose health risks at concentrations considered unsafe, for at least several months after manufacture.
 Urea-formaldehyde is always being slowly released from the edges and surface of MDF.
 When painting, coating all sides of the finished piece is a good practice to seal in the free formaldehyde.
 Wax and oil finishes may be used as finishes, but they are less effective at sealing in the free formaldehyde.

 Whether these constant emissions of formaldehyde reach harmful levels in real-world environments is not fully determined.
 The primary concern is for the industries using formaldehyde.
 As far back as 1987, the United States Environmental Protection Agency classified it as a "probable human carcinogen", and after more studies, the World Health Organization's International Agency for Research on Cancer (IARC), in 1995, also classified it as a "probable human carcinogen".
 Further information and evaluation of all known data led the IARC to reclassify formaldehyde as a "known human carcinogen" associated with nasal sinus cancer and nasopharyngeal cancer, and possibly with leukaemia in June 2004.

 According to International Composite Board Emission Standards, three European formaldehyde classes are used, E0, E1, and E2, based on the measurement of formaldehyde emission levels.
 For instance, E0 is classified as having less than 3 mg of formaldehyde out of every 100 g of the glue used in particleboard and plywood fabrication.
-E1 and E2 are classified as having 9 and 30 g of formaldehyde per 100 g of glue, respectively.
+E1 and E2 are classified as having 9 and 30 mg of formaldehyde per 100 g of glue, respectively.
 All around the world, variable certification and labeling schemes are there for such products that can be explicit to formaldehyde release, such as that of Californian Air Resources Board.